rsm-gh/akbl/README.md

 > Since 2019~ many users with recent alienware computers are facing issues, probably because DELL has changed the usb protocol and it is different from old computers.
-Those computers are not supported.
+Those computers are not yet supported.
 Some information can be found in the open issues.

-> **This software is not actively developed anymore.**

 ----